-Consignments of feed are brought in in containers and bulk ships, with quantities ranging from 15 tonnes in a container to 50,000 tonnes in a bulk vessel.
+Consignments of feed are brought in via containers and bulk ships, with quantities ranging from 15 tonnes in a container to 50,000 tonnes in a bulk vessel.
 Documentary and physical checks were carried out on all bulk imported feed consignments.
-The number of feed consignments has increased on previous years.